 It won’t actually make your heart bleed and you can’t catch it.
 But it has caused a lot of heartburn since it was announced and probably caused lots of websites to bleed valuable data.
 Here is a list of eleven things you should know about the Heartbleed bug.

-To help keep your website protected, all SiteLock plans SecureSpeed and higher include daily vulnerability scanning that detect Heartbleed and similar issues.
+To help keep your website protected, all SiteLock pricing SecureSpeed and higher include daily vulnerability scanning that detect Heartbleed and similar issues.
 To learn more call 855-378-6200.